 The 2020 Colorado Hall of Fame Inductees include Katherine Archuleta, former head of the U.S. Office of Personnel Management; civil rights activists Lupe Briseño; Denver Urban Spectrum Publisher Rosalind “Bee” Harris; Attorney Velveta Howell; physician and educator Marianne Neifert, MD, MTS; and Gale Norton, former Secretary of the Interior and Colorado State Attorney General.
 Historical Inductees are Mary Lou Anderson, a community builder; frontier physician Dr. Alida Cornelia Avery; educator, political activist, and suffragist Elizabeth Piper Ensley and restaurant owner Carolina Gonzalez.

-This month, Denver Urban Spectrum highlights the four historical Colorado women.
+This month, Denver Urban Spectrum highlights the last three CWHF 2020 (Contemporary) Colorado women inductees..

 Editor’s note: The Colorado Hall of Fame Induction is proudly sponsored this year by Colorado Public Radio, 5280 Magazine, Denver Channel 7, La Voz, and Denver Urban Spectrum.
-For more information on the induction ceremony or to become a sponsor, email firstname.lastname@example.org.
+For more information on the induction ceremony, email email@example.com.